-Residential Energy Efficient Property Credit: Until 2016, tax incentives are available to taxpayers who install certain energy efficient property, such as photovoltaic panels, solar water heating property, fuel cell property, small wind energy property and geothermal heat pumps.
+Residential Energy Efficient Property Credit: Through December 31, 2016, tax incentives are available to taxpayers who install certain energy-efficient property, such as photovoltaic panels, solar water heating property, fuel cell property, small wind energy property, and geothermal heat pumps.
 A credit is available for the expenditures incurred for such property up to a specific percentage, except that a cap applies for fuel cell property.
 The property purchased cannot be used to heat swimming pools or hot tubs.
-If you have made improvements to your home or plan to by the end of 2013, please contact us and/or your tax accountant to discuss the amount of the credit for which you may qualify.
+If you have made improvements to your home or plan to do so by the end of 2015, please contact us and/or your tax accountant to discuss the amount of the credit for which you may qualify.